joereynolds/what-to-code/README.md

     - Todo : Organise your stuff to do here
     - Notes : Basic rambling page

+- An internal-style webpage manager thingy for bands.
+Audio clips would automatically loaded in (use audiojs?), videos would be a 4x4 grid, photos etc...
+Basically somewhere to manage all the ideas, videos of jam sessions etc...

 - A web utility that generates an image either of a specified dimension size, or, filesize.

 - A website that shows a listing of work that charities/free people need.
 Devs then pick a project and get to work on (hopefully) doing something good for free.
 Something similar exists but doesn't just focus on software https://www.volunteermatch.org/